AntiMicroX/antimicrox/.github/pull_request_template.md

     - You have a descriptive, semantic commit messages with a short title (first line).
 E.g. `fix(calibration): fix calibration dialog buttons`

-    - Provide a description of your changes, wih screenshots if possible
+    - Provide a description of your changes, with screenshots if possible

     - Put closes #XXXX in your comment to auto-close the issue that your PR fixes (if such).